hyperledger/fabric/docs/source/deploy_chaincode.md

 ### Typescript

-Before we package the chaincode, we need to install the chaincode dependences.
+Before we package the chaincode, we need to install the chaincode dependencies.
 Navigate to the folder that contains the TypeScript version of the asset-transfer (basic) chaincode.
 ```
 cd fabric-samples/asset-transfer-basic/chaincode-typescript
 ```

 The dependencies are listed in the `package.json` file in the `asset-transfer-basic/chaincode-typescript` directory.
 You should take a moment to examine this file.
-You can find the dependences section displayed below:
+You can find the dependencies section displayed below:
 ```
 "dependencies": {
 		"fabric-contract-api": "^2.0.0",